avmjs/vapdeploy-provider-zero-client/README.md

     const tx = new Tx(rawTx);
     tx.sign(privateKey);

-    cb(null, ethUtil.bufferToHex(tx.serialize()));
+    cb(null, vapUtil.bufferToHex(tx.serialize()));
   },
   host: 'https://morden.infura.io',
   port: 8545,
 }
 ```

-Note, please do not store your accounts or private keys in your ethdeploy provider settings... please!
+Note, please do not store your accounts or private keys in your vapdeploy provider settings... please!
 That is stupid and dangerous.

 ## Install

 ```
-npm install --save ethdeploy-provider-zero-client
+npm install --save vapdeploy-provider-zero-client
 ```

 ## Licence